 We designed a series of eight generalisation activities in which we varied the representation of the activities.
 Four activities were formulated in terms of numbers only (in the form of a table of values), and four were formulated in terms of pictures only (in the form of a drawing of the situation).
-Each numerical representation had a corresponding pictorial representation.
-Two of the functions were linear functions of the form f(n) = an + b, and two functions were simple quadratic functions
+Each pictorial representation had a corresponding numerical representation.

-The numerical tables of values were presented in different formats: "continuous" (e.g. I_T below, in which input values for which the corresponding function values had to be calculated were included) and "non-continuous" (e.g. II_T , where the input values were not given, but were presented verbally by the interviewer).
+The numerical tables of values were presented in different formats: "continuous" (e.g. I_T below, in which input values for which the corresponding function values had to be calculated were included) and "non-continuous" (e.g. I_T , where the input values were not given, but were presented verbally by the interviewer).
 The tables were presented in both vertical and horizontal format.

 The pictorial representations of the activities were chosen to be either "transparent", i.e. the function rule is embodied in the structure of the pictures (e.g. in I_P below), or "non-transparent", i.e. the function rule is not easily seen in the structure of the pictures (e.g. in III_P).
 As with tables, pictures were presented in both "continuous" and "non-continuous" format.
-All the drawings were presented to students in vertical format, but is here given horizontally due to space considerations.